 With the Wildlife Safari Park at your fingertips, you can enhance the learning opportunities available to your students.
 Contact the Education Department at (402) 738-2092 or classes@OmahaZoo.com for more information.

 Enhance your school field trip with one of our knowledgable guides aboard your school bus.
 Our guide will share how Wildlife Safari Park's animals, natives of Nebraska, rely on the prairie and how the prairies rely on them, too.
+Package includes one hour Step-On Tour and admission to the park for the day.

 Length: One hour